List of One Tree Hill characters: Taylor James

-Lindsey McKeon portrays Taylor James during seasons two and seven.
+Lindsey McKeon portrays Taylor James during Season 2 and 7.
 Taylor is Haley and Quinn's sister.
-She comes to Tree Hill in season 2, and stays in Nathan and Haley's apartment.
+She comes to Tree Hill in Season 2 and stays in Nathan and Haley's apartment.
 It is revealed that Nathan lost his virginity to Taylor.
 When Haley is constantly absent because of her music career, Taylor is stirring up trouble with Nathan.
 Taylor takes him to a bar, where she dances with other women on the table.
 Nothing happens though, and Nathan returns to Tree Hill.
-She returns in season seven, episode thirteen with Quinn's ex-husband David, who she is dating.
+She returns in Season 7, episode thirteen with Quinn's ex-husband David, who she is dating.
 She, along with Haley and Quinn are visited by their mother, Lydia, who reveals that she has pancreatic cancer and is dying.
 When Lydia tells the girls that she does not want to spend the remainder of her life in a hospital, Taylor gets angry and believes her mother is giving up.
 Haley later finds her packing and despite her attempts to persuade Taylor to stay, Taylor leaves.
 When Lydia collapses and ends up in the hospital, Quinn comes to try to convince her to come see their mother, but Taylor angrily refuses in tears, but Quinn leaves a picture of her, Taylor and Haley when they were close as kids and Taylor ends up going to the hospital to see Lydia.
 Taylor is told by Lydia that out of all her children she reminds Lydia the most of a younger version of herself.
 She, Quinn, Haley, Nathan, Jamie and Clay are present when Lydia dies and she along with her sisters, scatter her ashes.

 Cooper Lee

-Played by Michael Trucco during seasons two, three and four, Cooper Lee is Nathan Scott's uncle and Deb Lee's brother.
+Played by Michael Trucco during Season 2, 3, and 4, Cooper Lee is Nathan Scott's uncle and Deb Lee's brother.
 He first came to town to cheer-up Nathan after his break-up with Haley.
-He then came back to protect Deb from Dan and dated Rachel Gatina.
+He then comes back to protect Deb from Dan and dates Rachel Gatina.
 He tried to end it when he found out she was seventeen.
 The two then drove off a bridge but survived.
 Cooper moved back home.